-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 If we wish cricketers to commit to five-day cricket we have to pay them.
 And as an ex-cricketer, I can now say this without being accused of self-interest!
 For once!

 So how do we pay them?
-Simply by throwing the same commercial nouse and innovation at the test game.
+Simply by throwing the same commercial nouse and innovation at the Test game.
 Five days of action.
 They provide so many opportunities.
 Day night games have demonstrated the enormous leaps that are possible.
-The IPL doen’t play its biggest fixtures when many of its staunchest, wealthiest fans are at work.
-Neither should test cricket.
+The IPL doesn’t play its biggest fixtures when many of its staunchest, wealthiest fans are at work.
+Neither should Test cricket.

-It will only be by pushing the marketing dial to a maximum that we will see if the test game has true potential.
+It will only be by pushing the marketing dial to a maximum that we will see if the Test game has true potential.
 Let’s make every game count.
-Push the profile of the world test championship.
+Push the profile of the world Test championship.
 Develop marketing opportunities.
 Offer cheaper seats in the ground to provide a better spectacle for TV viewers.
-Is there a game anywhere quite like test cricket in which so many people are passionate depite rarely attending a game in person?
+Is there a game anywhere quite like Test cricket in which so many people are passionate despite rarely attending a game in person?

 We need to get them back through the turnstiles.
 It’s better for the players the sponsors and television.